 What is PrEP?

-PrEP is endorsed by the World Health Organization for people who are HIV negative and at risk for becoming positive.
-It has been shown to be as high as 99% effective at reducing risk for HIV when taken every day (without missing a dose)1.
+PrEP is endorsed by the World Health Organization for people who are HIV negative (not living with HIV) and at risk for HIV infection.
+PrEP has been shown to be as high as 99% effective at reducing risk for HIV when taken every day (without missing a dose).
+1. It is so effective that we call the risk “negligible” if a person is correctly taking their daily PrEP.

 PrEP works by disrupting HIV and preventing it from establishing a foothold in the body and causing a systemic infection.

-PrEP does not protect against other sexually transmitted infections, and it is not a cure for HIV.
+PrEP does not prevent any other sexually transmitted infections (e.g. syphilis, chlamydia, gonorrhea, HPV, hepatitis C) and is not a cure for HIV.

-PrEP is an acronym that describes the overall prevention method (Pre-Exposure Prophylaxis).
-It isn't a new concept.
-Many other drugs are also taken prior to infection to prevent illness (e.g. Malaria medications before going travelling).
+PrEP is an acronym that describes an overall prevention method (pre-exposure prophylaxis).
+This isn't a new concept: many other drugs are also taken prior to infection to prevent illness (e.g. malaria medications before travelling).

-PrEP should be seen not only as a daily pill that prevents HIV, but a comprehensive sexual health plan that links you to ongoing care.
-In addition to getting a prescription from your doctor, PrEP will require ongoing visits with your doctor every three months to screen for HIV, side effects from the medication, and sexually transmitted infections.
+PrEP should be seen not only as a daily pill that prevents HIV, but as a comprehensive sexual health plan that links you to ongoing care.
+In addition to getting a prescription from your doctor, PrEP will require ongoing visits with your doctor every three-months to screen for HIV, side effects from the medication, and sexually transmitted infections (syphilis, chlamydia, gonorrhea).

 Getting PrEP